 Subject to Lawyer Approval

-Here is the clause that I used in my for sale by owner contracts when I had my for sale by owner company.
+Here is the clause that I used for all the for sale by owner contracts when I had my for sale by owner company.

 This Contract is subject to the approval as to form and content by the seller's lawyer upon acceptance of this contract by both the seller and the buyer.
 If said approval is not given by the seller's lawyer on or before the following condition date and time, the seller shall notify the buyer or the buyer's lawyer in writing and may declare this contract null and void and the buyer's deposit shall be returned in full, without interest or penalty.
 The condition date is the ____ day of the ____ month in the year of ________ at or before ________ a.m./p.m.

 You may have a buyer that won't sign any for sale by owner real estate contracts until they see their lawyer first.

 If a buyer wants to talk to a lawyer before signing a contract, here is some information on how you can handle that situation.
 It's called I Want to Talk to My Lawyer First

 Unless you are a lawyer familiar with all aspects of real estate contract law, always obtain the services of a real estate lawyer.

-The first thing you and your buyer should do, once you have all your signed paperwork in hand, is have your lawyers review them.
+is the first thing you and your buyer should do, once you have all your

 I do not recommend you use the family, business, criminal, divorce, corporate or any other type of lawyer unless, a great deal of their business is practicing residential real estate transactions.